matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 ## `hardhat-zksync-chai-matchers`

 This plugin adds zkSync-specific capabilities to the [Chai](https://www.chaijs.com/) assertion library for testing smart contracts.
 It extends all the functionalities supported by the [hardhat-chai-matchers](https://hardhat.org/hardhat-chai-matchers/docs/overview) plugin, with the idea to preserve the same behavior.
+Currently, it is used in combination with [local testing environment](https://v2-docs.zksync.io/api/hardhat/testing.html).

 ### Npm